bcgov/networkpolicy-migration-workshop/README.md

 ![Side by Side 2](images/side-by-side-2.png)

 1) The **red** box shows the "header" of the YAML.
 It works just like any other OCP/K8S object definition.
-The main differences being the `kind` and `apiVersion` have change.
+The main differences being the `kind` and `apiVersion` have changed.

 2) The **yellow** box illustrates the description.
-In NPS this was programmed into the Aporeto Web Control plane so one could better understand what the policy was meant to do.
+In NSPs this was programmed into the Aporeto Web Control plane so one could better understand what the policy was meant to do.
 This isn't applicable in KNP, however, it's **highly recommended** you documents **why** the policy is needed; those who follow in your footsteps may not have the clear understanding of communication paths as you do.

 3) The **green** box illustrates the source component; this is where the communication originates.
 The NSP on the left uses label to identify pods as does the KNP on the right.
 The only difference being KNP uses the `podSelector` notation.